A property exit strategy made simple

-Before we get into these strategies, let’s look at your options on “getting rid” of your properties.
-Your options are selling, auctions, installment sales.
+Before we get into these strategies, let’s look at your options for “getting rid” of your properties.
+Your options are selling, auctions, or instalment sales.

-We all know about selling via an agent or online and auctions, but installment sales are something I want to mention here.
+We all know about selling via an agent or online and auctions, but instalment sales are something I want to mention here.
 This refers to a legal contract where you can let a tenant pay you back the property price monthly – very much like rental income.
-At the end of all the payments, the property can be registered on the new owner’s name.
+At the end of all the payments, the property can be registered in the new owner’s name.

 Property exit strategy

 Some people freak out when they have any debt – and with good reason.
 When looking at interest rates during the .com bubble 20 years ago it becomes evident – people don’t want an over-exposure to property debt.
 With this strategy, it might make sense to sell a property to fund another property.
 You might also want to pay off some or all of your debt.